hyperspy/rosettasciio/CONTRIBUTING.rst

 =============

-If you want to contribute to the RosettaSciIO source code, you can send us a `pull request <https://github.com/hyperspy/rosettasciio/pulls>`_.
+If you want to contribute to the RosettaSciIO source code, you can send us a `pull request <https://github.com/hyperspy/rosettasciio/pulls>`_ against the ``main`` branch.
 Small bug fixes are corrections to the user guide are typically a good starting point.
 But don't hesitate also for significant code contributions, such as support for a new file format - if needed, we'll help you to get the code ready to common standards.

 Please refer to the
 `HyperSpy developer guide <http://hyperspy.org/hyperspy-doc/current/dev_guide/intro.html>`_